‘Southbound’: A Bikepacking Adventure with The Adventure Syndicate

-A couple of weeks ago, four Adventure Syndicate riders set off on a long distance ride with a purpose.
-It was a journey that took them from the UK to the south of France, and which they hoped would inspire hundreds of schoolkids back home.
-Here, we speak to Adventure Syndicate director and Apidura Ambassador Lee Craigie, to find out if they succeeded.
+A couple of weeks ago, four Adventure Syndicate riders set off on a long-distance ride with a purpose.
+It was a journey that took them from the UK to the south of France, and which they hoped would inspire hundreds of school kids back home.
+Here, we speak to Adventure Syndicate director Lee Craigie to find out if they succeeded.

 Photography James Robertson

 When it comes to inspiration, some say that actions speak louder than words.
 If that’s true, then if you’re a member of the Adventure Syndicate, with a mission statement that reads “get schools excited about riding bikes”, then there is only one possible course of action that can be taken: Go for a bike ride.

 Of course, those familiar with the Adventure Syndicate will know that their definition of ‘a bike ride’ could be anything from a local adventure to an around-the-world record attempt.
 On this occasion, however, it lay somewhere in the middle, with four of the team going on “a long, long ride, to see how far four women and four bikes could get in a week.”

 “After working with five schools across Scotland to get them prepared for #Southbound, we launched the 2018 Adventure Syndicate team at Bespoked Bike Festival in Bristol.
 Team members Rickie Cotter, Jenny Tough, Jenny Graham and myself all managed to be in the same place at the same time, and we were joined by all of our friends and industry supporters, as well as a few people that joined us on the bikes, to start the #Southbound ride.